3H Leadership Series – Fall 2019

 Title: 3H Leadership – Engaging the Heart, Head, and Hands

 Intended Audience: This session is open to any individual within your organization who is interested in self-development and individual improvement.
 Leaders at all levels of the company, Emerging Leaders, and Individual Contributors who are influencers will all benefit from the concepts demonstrated and practiced throughout these sessions.

-Session dates: August 7th, September 4th, October 2nd, November 6th, and December 6th (1st Wednesday of every month, except Dec 6th)
+Session dates: September 4th, October 2nd, November 6th, December 6th, January (date TBD)